West Space Commission

 Gallery

-West Space is proud to present an exhibition that forms the culmination of Katie West’s National Regional Arts Fellowship.
+West Space is proud to premiere the culmination of Katie West’s National Regional Arts Fellowship as part of our Commission series.

 A Yindjibarndi artist on Noongar Ballardong Country in Western Australia, West’s practice is defined by experiments in a ‘custodial ethic’, grounded in the understanding that the health of human society and Country mirror one another.